NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

   - \[3] Geometry building MF: Multi-Family with 2 - 4 Units, Multi-Family with 5+ Units

   - \[4] State: Census Region[5] State: National

-- \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
-Data from the American Community Survey is used to distribute the between these two building types.

-- \For Alaska, wood and coal heating is modeled as other fuel.

-- \For Alaska, when a building uses more than one fuel for water heating, the fuel with highest consumption is considered the water heater fuel.
-Rest of the fuels are ignored.

 Options